codedex-io/projects/README.md

 ## What are Projects?

-[Codédex Projects](https://www.codedex.io/projects) is a catalog of insanely fun, beginner-friendly, and real-world programming tutorials available to developers all over the world.
+[Codédex Projects](https://www.codedex.io/projects) is a catalog of fun, beginner-friendly, and real-world programming tutorials available to developers all over the world.
 Our goal is to create a mountain of top-notch coding content on the web, from Python to Web Development, VR/AR to Machine Learning.

 Here are some examples of Codédex Projects: